Statistics of Base Polytopes in F-theory: Monte Carlo approach for 2d base polytopes

 A ``top-down'' approach starts with the maximal polytope containing all $n$ primitive rays in a given box $\mc{B}$.
 We then remove a single vertex from this maximal polytope in all possible ways (and check that the origin is included) to give all possible polytopes containing $n -1$ primitive rays in $\mc{B}$.
 We make a canonical ordering of this list of polytopes, keeping each only once, and iterate to get the set of allowed polytopes with $n -2$ primitive rays in $\mc{B}$.
 We can then form the complete set of 2d polytope bases by taking the union over the sets produced from the 13 distinct maximal boxes $\mc{B}$.

 A ``bottom-up'' approach computes the set of all allowed polytopes that fit in any of the boxes for a given $k$ in a single pass.
-The idea is to start with all the 2D minimal models ($\mb{P}^2$ and $\mb{F}_j, j \leq 2 k$), and blow up points one at a time by adding new rays given by the sum of adjacent rays, keeping all convex polytopes where the $k$-dual lattice polytope contains the origin as an interior point.
+The idea is to start with all the 2d minimal models ($\mb{P}^2$ and $\mb{F}_j, j \leq 2 k$), and blow up points one at a time by adding new rays given by the sum of adjacent rays, keeping all convex polytopes where the $k$-dual lattice polytope contains the origin as an interior point.
 Again, at each value of $n$ we keep a list of polytopes in canonical form.

-We have implemented both of these algorithms in Julia and run them on a computing cluster for all values of $k \leq 6$.
+We have implemented both of these algorithms in Julia and run them on a computing cluster for all values of $k \leq 6$\footnote{See the files on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in the directory ``2d-code''.}.
 For $k \leq 4$, both algorithms run to completion, and we have checked that the results agree.
 Since the top-down algorithm is run separately for each box, while the bottom-up algorithm automatically includes all boxes, this agreement is a strong check on the methodology.
 For $k = 5$ the top-down algorithm also ran to completion; the total number of polytopes for each value of $k \leq 5$ is given in Table~\ref{t:2d-polytopes}.
 For $k = 6$, the numbers of polytopes become quite large ($> 10^9$), and we have only run the computation from the bottom up to $n \sim 30$ and from the top down to $n \sim 130$.
 These results for $k = 6$ and $k = 5$ are described in more detail in the following subsections in comparison to the results of the Monte Carlo analysis.

-\subsection{Monte Carlo sampling for 2D base polytopes}
+\subsection{Monte Carlo sampling for 2d base polytopes}